ncatlab/nlab-content/pages/8484.md

 +-- {: .num_remark}
 ###### Remark

-The set of "0-associators" is the so-called [[Grothendieck-Teichmueller group]].
+The set of "0-associators" is the what is called the _[[Grothendieck-Teichmueller group]]_.
+This acts freely on the set of Drinfeld associators.

 =--

 ## Relations with braided monoidal categories

 These [[equations]] are modelled on the defining [[axioms]] of [[braided monoidal categories]].
 Indeed, associators provides a universal way of constructing braided monoidal categories out of some [[Lie algebra|Lie algebraic]] data.

+Drinfeld associators are also used to construct [[quasi Hopf algebras]].

 +-- {: .num_theorem}
 ###### Theorem